sengupta/twss/README.md

 This is an implementation of a simple double entendre classifier in Python.

 This currently uses a Naive Bayes classifier (the NLTK implementation), a simple SocketServer server implementation, so you can fire her up and build your own client to interact with her using basic sockets; and the bvandenbos data corpus.
 We might build a better API in the future.
+There is a sample PHP client included.

 A live version of this can be found at http://kt4.in/twss